lee-group-cmu/tsi/docs/PowerStudy.md

 ---
 layout: default
-title: Supplement on Waldo vs. FreB
 ---

+# Supplement on Waldo vs FreB

 We provide an empirical demonstration of the implication of Theorem 6 — that the confidence sets produced by the FreB framework are, **on average over the target population**, the smallest among all locally valid confidence procedures.
 To emphasize this point, we compare FreB with another likelihood-free confidence procedure, **Waldo** [cite], on the classic *Two Moons* task.